frederic-hallein/raycasting/README.md

-# ray_casting
+# ray casting

+Raycasting is a rendering technique to create a 3D perspective in a 2D map.
 Implementation of raycasting via the DDA algorithm.
 Code is based on this website: \
 https://lodev.org/cgtutor/raycasting.html.
 The rendering is done with the SDL library.